TheSuperHackers/GeneralsGamePatch/Patch104pZH/Design/NProject/nproject_readme_filtered.txt

  Starting from version 2.6 computer player can play Boss General, but only in Official Maps and NProject Mod maps

  Balances and Fixes (based on Generals Challenge Boss):
- - Boss General have a new faction logo at the Command Center!
+ - [NOTRELEVANT] Boss General have a new faction logo at the Command Center!
- - Some original Boss General upgrades may not available in this mod, like no Nationalism for Boss General
+ - [NOTRELEVANT] Some original Boss General upgrades may not available in this mod, like no Nationalism for Boss General
- - Advanced units now requires corresponding faction's superweapon.
-For example, you cannot build Overlord without a Nuclear Missile Silo
+ - [NOTRELEVANT] Advanced units now requires corresponding faction's superweapon.
+For example, you cannot build Overlord without a Nuclear
+   [NOTRELEVANT] Missile Silo
- - Boss Dozer use USA Dozer voices, not the Chinese one
+ - [NOTRELEVANT] Boss Dozer use USA Dozer voices, not the Chinese one
- - No horde bonuses for Boss General Tank Hunter
+ - [NOTRELEVANT] No horde bonuses for Boss General Tank Hunter
- - No drones and Pilots for Boss General USA vehicles
+ - [NOTRELEVANT] No drones and Pilots for Boss General USA vehicles
- - Fixing Boss General Avenger that have double air turret
+ - [NOTRELEVANT] Fixing Boss General Avenger that have double air turret
- - Boss General King Raptor build cost increased from 1100 to 1600
+ - [NOTRELEVANT] Boss General King Raptor build cost increased from 1100 to 1600
- - All Boss General buldings can auto-repair like USA buildings
+ - [NOTRELEVANT] All Boss General buldings can auto-repair like USA buildings
- - All Boss General buldings (except SCUD Storm, Nuclear Missile, and base defenses) spawn Rangers when destroyed
+ - [NOTRELEVANT] All Boss General buldings (except SCUD Storm, Nuclear Missile, and base defenses) spawn Rangers when destroyed
- - Boss General superweapons build cost increased from 5000 to 6000
+ - [NOTRELEVANT] Boss General superweapons build cost increased from 5000 to 6000
- - Boss General only can build one kind of his/her superweapon when superweapon restriction is turned on, so choose your advanced tech carefully!
+ - [NOTRELEVANT] Boss General only can build one kind of his/her superweapon when superweapon restriction is turned on, so choose your
+   [NOTRELEVANT] advanced tech carefully!
- - Fixed all Boss General superweapon buildings that cannot purchase several upgrades when low-powered
+ - [NOTRELEVANT] Fixed all Boss General superweapon buildings that cannot purchase several upgrades when low-powered
- - Now you also require Boss General War Factory to build Boss General King Raptor
+ - [NOTRELEVANT] Now you also require Boss General War Factory to build Boss General King Raptor
- - Boss General Patriot Missile no longer spawn Rangers when destroyed
+ - [NOTRELEVANT] Boss General Patriot Missile no longer spawn Rangers when destroyed
- - Boss General Tunnel Network comes with Tank Hunters, not RPG Troopers
+ - [NOTRELEVANT] Boss General Tunnel Network comes with Tank Hunters, not RPG Troopers
- - Boss General Tunnel Network no longer armed with its machinegun.
+ - [NOTRELEVANT] Boss General Tunnel Network no longer armed with its machinegun.
 You have Gattling Cannons anyway
- - Boss General Tunnel Network can no longer detect stealth units
+ - [NOTRELEVANT] Boss General Tunnel Network can no longer detect stealth units
- - Boss General Tunnel Network and SCUD Storm no longer spawn rebuild holes when destroyed
+ - [NOTRELEVANT] Boss General Tunnel Network and SCUD Storm no longer spawn rebuild holes when destroyed
- - Boss General SCUD Storm requires 10 powers and disabled when low power
+ - [NOTRELEVANT] Boss General SCUD Storm requires 10 powers and disabled when low power

  New Stuff:
- - Large Supply Truck
+ - [NOTRELEVANT] Large Supply Truck
      $300 per truck isn't enough?
 Try this Large Supply Truck with larger cargo loads.
 The wheels bugs also have been fixed.
- - Terrorist
+ - [NOTRELEVANT] Terrorist
      Now Boss General can build Terrorist from the Barracks!
 They also can gain Chemical Suits upgrade.
- - Combat Bike
+ - [NOTRELEVANT] Combat Bike
      Now all Boss General infantry (except Angry Mobs of course) can use Boss General Combat Bike.
 Here the new weapon set:
       Ranger >> Machine guns
       Tank Hunter >> Missile launcher